Zero-Shot Coordination in Ad Hoc Teams with Generalized Policy Improvement and Difference Rewards: Conclusion

-This work was supported in part by ONR N00014-20-1-2249, a NASA grant awarded to the Illinois/NASA Space Grant Consortium, and a GAANN grant from the U.S. Department of Education.
+\begin{acks} This work was supported in part by ONR N00014-20-1-2249, a NASA grant awarded to the Illinois/NASA Space Grant Consortium, and a GAANN grant from the U.S. Department of Education. \end{acks}